 Of course, there are other National Parks too.
 Some like Gesäuse National Park in Styria, Kalkalpen National Park in Upper Austria or Nockberge Biosphere Park in Carinthia are mountainous so Alpine scenery is a major attraction.
 As if to prove that there is more to Austria than the Alps, others are very different.
 For instance, Donau-Auen National Park conserves wetlands around the River Danube.
 Conservation especially remains the theme with the Thayatal National Park and it is a re-wilded valley that is being managed here and one with a resident wildcat population too.
 Neusidler See Seewinkel National Park is very different again and it has a partner on the Hungarian side of the border with Austria.
 Neusidler See is a large inland lake with smaller salt lakes, meadow and pasture land round about it and conserving all of these led to the creation of the National Park over twenty years ago.

 In similar countryside in the U.K., explorations on foot arouse my interest and it is the same with Austria so the ÖAV, Alpenvereinaktiv and AACUK websites of the Austrian Alpine Club or Alpenveiren Österreich are of interest too.
 Austria has a good reputation for waymarked trails and its longer distance trails include the 320 km Eagle Walk around Tirol, the 1200 km Arnoweg, the 350 km Salzburger Almenweg and the 100 km Stubai High Trail.
-More of these may be found on on-tour.at with bergfex.com adding to that offer.
-For those seeking the top of Grossglockner, then are mountain guides based in Heiligenblut whose services may be retained.
+As if that were not enough, there are more to be found on on-tour.at with bergfex.com so there may be lifetime's multi-day trekking to be enjoyed.
+For those seeking the top of Grossglockner or other mountains in the Alps, then are mountain guides based in Heiligenblut whose services may be retained.

 It may have much in the way of mountainous terrain but there also appears to a lot for the recreational cyclist in Austria too.
 For route ideas, you can look through Radtouren and specific examples that I have seen include Danube Cycling Path, Lake Constance Cycle Path and Salzburger Almen-Tour.
 The last of these appears to be a higher level mountain bike tour while the others are gentler affairs.
-For those not wanting to bring their own bikes, Intersport is a pervasive chain offering bike rental.
+For those not wanting to bring their own bikes, Intersport is a pervasive chain of sports and outdoor pursuits equipment shops offering bike rental.

 France is not limited to the two mountain ranges that inspired me to create this article since there is at least the Massif Central and the Jura.
 Also, there are plenty of walking and cycling destinations to go with the country's share of both the Pyrenees and the Alps, with Corsica being among them.
 However, it is two of France's frontiers that interest with the Spanish and Andorran one being lined by the Pyrenees while the Alps form part of the borders with Italy and Switzerland.